ilkkamtk/mpjakk/docs/w2-login.md

    const [user, setUser] = useContext(MediaContext);
    setUser(userdataFromApi);
    ```
+1. Now that the user data is in the context, modify Profile.js to use that user data instead of loading it from the API
 1. Add and commit changes to git, push to Github/GItLab.
 Build and upload to users.metropolia.fi.
 Remember to update the url in README.md